-Professor Anthony Gordon is the Chair in Anaesthesia and Critical Care at Imperial College and is a Consultant in Intensive Care Medicine based at Charing Cross Hospital.
+Professor Anthony Gordon is the Chair in Anaesthesia and Critical Care at Imperial College and is a Consultant in Intensive Care Medicine based at St Mary's Hospital.

 He received his medical degree from St Bartholomew’s Medical School in 1993 and then undertook his postgraduate medical training across the North Thames regions with an additional year spent at The Royal North Shore Hospital in Sydney, Australia.
 He was awarded the Fellowship of the Royal College of Anaesthetists in 1999 and returned to Barts to obtain his research doctorate examining genetic susceptibility in sepsis.